-Miss Ada Patterson, our one time Utah girl, and now a valued member of the American and Journal staff, is also a regular contributor to the New Metropolitan, whose editor, John Kendrick Eangs, is doing such excellent work toward making this magazine work toward making this magazine foremost among the many to be found in book stores where good reading is demanded.
-The Metropolitan is now owned by Harper Bros. they having made the purchase nearly two months ago.
-In each issue wil be found an article by Miss Patterson, either a sketch, or a tale.
+Miss Ada Patterson, our one time Utah girl, and now a valued member of the American and Journal staff, is also a regular contributor to the New Metropolitan, whose editor, John Ken-drick Bangs, is doing such excellent work toward making this magazine foremost among the many to be found in book stores where good reading is demanded.
+The Metropolitan is now demanded.
+The Metropolitan is now owned by Harper Bros., they having made the purchase nearly two months ago.
+In each Issue wil be found an article by Miss Patterson, either a sketch, or a tale.
 Whatever it may be, one may be sure it is readable, for she possesses the gift of making what she writes interesting to the masses.
-"The Reader" has offered her space in its val-aable columns, recognizing her ability in that line.
-It is very pleasing to her whom the life of the stage appeals, both as a fascinating mystery and as an interesting fact.
-I think your "Stage Door" will be besteged."
-Dorothy Dix.
-"The pervading charm of the book is in its broad human sympathy, and its grip of the eternal secrets of the heart." grip of the eternal secrets of the heart.
-One more we must add before closing this brief notice, from the Louisville Courier-Journal.
-"A broad sympathy lives in every line and at once enchains the attention of the reader.
-It should be commended both from the standpoint of good literature and character sketch-ing, and from the construction and section of the tales."
-Alan Dale, George .
-Goodale, Edith Sessions Tupper, The Dramatic News, New York Sun, Boston Courier, St. Louis Star, Chicago Record Herald, N. Y. Clipper and a dozen other papers and writers, have added good words, and expressions of encouragement to these young writers, all of which is extremely gratifying and flattering to them in their first venture.
-By permission of the publishers, "The Triumph of Temperament" from the book, will be printed in the April number of the Broadway magazine.
+"The Reader" has offered her space in its val-uable columns, recognizing her ability Reader" has offered her space in its val-uable columns, recognizing her ability in that line.
+It is very pleasing to her friends to know that her book, "By the Stage Door," written in collaboration with Victory Bateman, is now in its second edition.
+Many and favor-able have been the comments from critics.
+Clyde Fitch says: "It is the book for all those neople ers living here, and is always a welcome guest at their homes.
+At the Navarre hotel Judge E. F. Col-burn and wife are registered.
+They are awaiting the arrrival of the judge's father and mother, from Massachusetts, ho will join them here, and visit with them for a month or six weeks.
+On the noon train, Wednesday, March 5, Prof. Arthur Shepherd and wife, took their departure from the metropo-lis, very much to the regret of their machine depined on the second may friends here.
+Their visit has been a most delightful one: the weather be-ing fine, has added to the pleasure, and the visit of 10 days with relatives, has made the trip most enj yable for them, as well as their friends.